Hoyasumii/bee-movie/README.md

 We're headed into some lightning.

 This is Bob Bumble.
-We have some late-breaking news from JFK Airport, where a suspenseful scene is
+We have some late-breaking news from JFK Airport, where a suspenseful scene is d